cheakywood/multiversx-simple-voting/README.md

 ## Creating a New Smart Contract Project

-To create an empty smart contract project:
+Initialize a new smart contract project:
 ```bash
 sc-meta new --template empty --name simple-voting
 ```